 The way we calculate credit card interest is changing

 The Australian Government has passed new legislation that will change the way interest is calculated on credit card purchases from 1 January 2019.
 From 1 January 2019, all Australian financial institutions will need to adopt a new way of calculating credit card interest based on interest-free days.
-We are getting in touch with you now, to allow you time to contact us with any queries.

 What is changing?

 At the moment, if you don’t pay off the full closing balance that appears on your monthly statement by the due date, interest is calculated on each purchase from the date the purchase was made.

 Under the new laws, if you are currently receiving interest free days and you don’t pay the full closing balance that appears on your card statement by the payment due date, interest on your purchases will be calculated from the day after your payment due date.
 All subsequent purchases will then be charged interest from the purchase date and your interest free days will only resume once the outstanding card balance is repaid in full.